Unfortunately there is a lot of obsolete or inaccurate terminology in use. Here are some pointers to avoid common causes of confusion...

 GS1-128 - used in distribution where additional information such as batch number or use-by date is included with the GTIN in the encoded data.
 GS1-128 cannot be scanned at retail.

-Download the Basic User Guide for details of correct standards and terminology.
+Download the GS1 New Zealand User Guide for details of correct standards and terminology.

-The following terms are wrong but are in widespread use and cause endless confusion.
+The following terms are incorrect but are in widespread use and cause confusion.
 Their origins lie in old GS1 terminology that is now obsolete or in company jargon developed in industry and now entrenched.
 You should avoid them.

-TUN or DUN - wrongly used for both the numbers and the barcodes on shippers.
+TUN or DUN - incorrectly used for both the numbers and the barcodes on shippers.

-APN or EAN - wrongly used for both numbers and barcodes on retail items and shippers.
-Sometimes "EAN" will be wrongly used to mean a GS1 barcode verification report.
+APN or EAN - incorrectly used for both numbers and barcodes on retail items and shippers.
+Sometimes "EAN" will be incorrectly used to mean a GS1 barcode verification report.

 Version 1.0 5 Jun 2015